robomq/robomq.io/docs/topic.md

 ```javascript
 var amqp = require("amqplib");
 ```

-The full documentation of this library is at <http://www.squaremobius.net/amqp.node/doc/channel_api.html>.
+The full documentation of this library is at <a href="https://www.squaremobius.net/amqp.node/doc/channel_api.html" target="_blank">https://www.squaremobius.net/amqp.node/doc/channel_api.html</a>

 ###Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 Set heartbeat to 60 seconds, so that client will confirm the connectivity with broker.
 As shown in the code, this library provides chainable callback API in the form of `.then(callback)`.
 > For the default vhost "/", you will need to insert "%2f" (its hexadecimal ASCII code) to the AMQP URI, instead of "/" itself.